 Health care is a primary concern for retired Americans.
 Fortunately, the United States government sponsors a health insurance plan, Medicare, for those aged 65 and over.
-In Maryland, as in all states, Medicare beneficiaries receive coverage for medical insurance and hospital insurance under Original Medicare, Part A and Part B. They can also enroll in private Medicare health insurance plans, such as Medicare Advantage (Medicare Part C) or Medicare Part D (prescription drug coverage).
+In Maryland, as in all states, Medicare beneficiaries receive coverage for medical insurance and hospital insurance under Original Medicare, Part A and Part B. They can also enroll in private Medicare approved health insurance plans, such as Medicare Advantage (Medicare Part C) or Medicare Part D (prescription drug coverage).

-Medicare beneficiaries in Maryland, like those in other states, can generally enroll in Medicare Part A for free if they’ve worked at least 10 years while paying Medicare taxes.
+Medicare beneficiaries in Maryland, like those in other states, can generally enroll in Medicare Part A premium free if they’ve worked at least 10 years while paying Medicare taxes.
 If you don’t qualify for premium-free Medicare Part A, you may have to pay a premium.